 Patients may request a repeat prescription by following the link at the top of this page to the online form and carrying out the quick, simple, one-time registration process.

-Alternatively orders can be made by leaving a written prescription request form at the reception desk, or by fax or letter, or email to email@example.com.
+Alternatively, orders can be made by leaving a written prescription request form at the reception desk, by letter, or by email to firstname.lastname@example.org.

 We are not able for safety reasons to accept medication requests over the phone.